The Cayman Enterprise City Vision

-Mara is responsible for all aspects of special economic zone operations and client experiences including licensing, on-boarding and the ongoing care and satisfaction of Cayman Enterprise City community members.
-Maria holds a Bachelor of Computer Science from Claflin University, and a Master’s Degree in Business Administration from Ohio University.
-With over twelve years’ experience in the business and financial sectors, Maria specialises in business strategy, market analysis, organisational architecture, as well as operational assessment and management.
+Ben Connelly is responsible for all aspects of special economic zone operations and client experiences including licensing, on-boarding and the ongoing care and satisfaction of Cayman Enterprise City community members.
+Ben holds a Bachelor of Arts with Distinction in Business and Enterprise from Edinburgh Napier University.
+With seven years’ experience working within economic development across investment; internationalization; project management and business strategy, market analysis, as well as operational management.

 Kaitlyn Elphinstone - Vice President of Marketing & Public Engagement